simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 By familiarizing yourself with the exam format, you'll be better equipped to handle the exam day pressure.
 You'll have a clear understanding of the question structure, time constraints, and expectations, enabling you to approach the exam with **confidence** and **strategic thinking**.

 Remember, preparation is key to success.
 Dedicate time to practice sample questions, understand the exam format, and develop effective exam strategies.
-This will not only enhance your performance but also help you achieve the desired results in the CEH exam.
+This won't only enhance your performance but also help you achieve the desired results in the CEH exam.

 ### Manage Your Time